publitas/docs/source/viewer-message-api.md

 - navigates to a page/spread
 - clicks on a product hotspot

-Thus any action in the Viewer that reveals content which has its own url.
+Thus any action in the Viewer that reveals content which has its own URL.

 ### Event Type